Does it matter if my child has crooked baby teeth?

 From the moment your child’s teeth start to erupt you need to be concerned with their oral hygiene.
 Even though their baby teeth (also known as milk or deciduous teeth) will fall out to be replaced by their permanent adult teeth, it’s still crucial that their dental health and hygiene are maintained to lay the groundwork for healthy teeth and gums later in life.

-Is it normal for babies’ teeth to be crooked?
+Is it normal for your child’s teeth to be crooked?

-What can I do if my child’s baby teeth are crooked?
+What can I do if my child’s milk teeth are crooked?

 While you can and should monitor your child’s smile for any changes, it is best to consult an orthodontist to establish the extent of the treatment required.
 In some cases, a child may require early intervention – often referred to as Phase I treatment – where the appliance is worn to correct the issue or prevent the problem from becoming more complex.